Inversil/LTCtoOSC/README.md

 ![Touch Designer Guide](https://cdn.discordapp.com/attachments/202817364264222720/925547803588063262/eeee.png)

 Once set up the video synchronization is super fast and consistent.
 You can even use the touch designer video output as your webcam, and stream live and the video feed over discord simultaniously.

-## Disadvantages of using this over the Default implementation.
-- The audio of the video is not streamed from touch designer into Ableton Live, so you need to manually extract and import the video audio if you want to edit it in your project.
-(If you have an MP4 video, extracting audio should only take a few clicks in Audacity, Audition, or Resonic Pro.)
-- You cannot export the video inside live.

 ## TODO